GonzaloAT/GonzaloAT/README.md

 ![WhatsApp](https://img.shields.io/badge/WhatsApp-25D366?style=for-the-badge&logo=whatsapp&logoColor=white)
 </div>

 Systems Engineering student at UNFV.
 Dedicated to sharing and learning knowledge in cybersecurity and technology.
-I love to unravel the mysteries of the digital world, my crime is curiosity, something they would never forgive me. 🔐
+I love to unravel the mysteries of the digital world, my crime is curiosity, something they will never forgive me. 🔐

 ### Skills